EMDR Therapy

 What Are EMDR Sessions Like?

 EMDR therapy requires preparing the client before beginning EMDR.
 We will work to establish coping mechanisms for you to use inside and outside of therapy before starting EMDR.
 EMDR can trigger unwanted memories and emotions, and it is important that you can cope with what may come up in a session.
 Once you are prepared for EMDR, we will identify the most distressing memories or symptoms that you wish to address first.
 From there, we will begin the desensitization and reprocessing phase of EMDR by using bilateral stimulation.
-I will ask you to focus on the memory, thought, emotion, or physical sensation as we apply the bilateral stimulation.
+We will ask you to focus on the memory, thought, emotion, or physical sensation as we apply the bilateral stimulation.
 Your brain will activate and begin to move through thoughts, memories, and emotions.
 Every person is different in how much time it takes to complete a reprocessing session.
 After the session, your brain may continue to process the thoughts that came up for you during EMDR.
 It is important to get good sleep and minimize stress after an EMDR session.

 Can EMDR Be Harmful?

 EMDR therapy is a powerful psychotherapeutic tool that must be done by a trained, EMDR professional.
 EMDR can cause intense emotions, and if these emotions are left unattended, it can cause someone to become worse.
-I will work with you to develop tools and processes for understanding and navigating intense emotions or reactions that may occur from EMDR therapy.
-I will need you to communicate with me if you are feeling worse or having distressing symptoms occur outside of therapy.
+We will work with you to develop tools and processes for understanding and navigating intense emotions or reactions that may occur from EMDR therapy.
+Your therapist will need you to communicate with them if you are feeling worse or having distressing symptoms occur outside of therapy.
 EMDR is a process, and sometimes it can feel like things are getting worse before they get better.
 EMDR therapy activates your brain so that you can resolve unwanted memories or symptoms and it is common for some of these symptoms to re-surface as you work through the trauma.

 Is EMDR For Me?